 Neither of them mentioned the next step, which had involved Jane leaving town with no word.
 Instead, Jane went on, "Korsak came and found us and woke me up.
 He wanted I should wake you up, too, but I wanted to try carryin' ya if I could."

-Jane paused here for so long that Maura assumed that was all she'd wanted to say in the firs place.
-"Why would I have laughed at that?" she asked gently.
+Jane paused here for so long that Maura assumed that was all she'd wanted to say in the first place.
+"Why would I have laughed at that?" she asked.

 "'Cause I ain't done yet," Jane snorted.
 "I thought you looked like an angel, Maura.
 Everythin' about ya—that's what I pictured angels to look like and be like.
 I hadn't ever met anyone like ya before.
 You were sweet, and tender, and sincere.
 You wanted to help people, and you made the world a better place just by existing.
 You didn't hardly know me, and ya started right in tryin' to help me.
 I didn't think anyone'd ever wanna do that.
 No person, at least.
 I'd even started thinkin' the angels had given up on me.
 But you were there… you were all light, and fresh, and just…" She inclined her head towards Maura again to see that she was tearing up.
 Jane let out a short sigh.
 "You were the most beautiful thing I had ever seen."